Manage app registration and API permission for Microsoft Graph notifications (deprecated)

 UserActivity.ReadWrite.CreatedByApp - allows app subscription for notification retrieval

-Now that you’ve registered your app, go to the Partner Center to set up your application for cross-device experiences and to target your corresponding app platforms for notifications sent via Microsoft Graph.
+Now that you’ve registered your app, visit Partner Center to set up your application and target your corresponding app platforms (Windows, iOS, or Android) for notifications sent via Microsoft Graph.
 For details, see Onboarding to cross-device experiences.